Athens refugee squats: City Plaza

 A coalition of migrant solidarity activists called 'The Solidarity Initiative to Economic and Political Refugees' opened the City Plaza squat on April 22, 2016.
 The former City Plaza Hotel at 78 Acharnon, in Exarcheia, had closed its doors in 2010.
 Activists and refugees coordinated to organize and maintain the Hotel as an alternative to state-run camps, focused on promoting the autonomy and political agency of the residents.
 The City Plaza squat demanded rights for its residents while also producing these rights in the everyday life of the occupation.
 The squat self-defined itself as Refugee Accommodation and Solidarity Space City Plaza.

 Refugees and the associated solidarity groups closed the squat on July 10, 2019, two days after the electoral win of right-wing New Democracy.
-It was a priority of the newly incubated minister, Michalis Chrisochoidis to force refugees out of the squat.
+It was a priority of the newly appointed minister, Michalis Chrisochoidis to force refugees out of the squat.
 An announcement from the solidarity group stated that refugees were provided shelter elsewhere.